Non-Traded REITs may be Overvalued by 30% – Updated May 10, 2023

 Although non-traded REITs and exchange-traded REITs are similar in some ways, they differ in several key respects.
 Shares of non-traded REITs do not trade on a national securities exchange which makes them illiquid often for periods of eight years or more.
 Early redemption of shares is usually limited, and fees associated with the sale of these products can be high and lessen total return.

-Unfortunately, while the periodic distributions can make these products appealing, in some cases, the investment may be heavily subsidized by borrowed funds and include a return of investor principal.
+Unfortunately, while the periodic distributions can make these products appealing, in some cases, the investment may be heavily subsidized by borrowed funds and include a return of investor principle.
 This is very different from the dividends investors receive from large corporations that trade on national exchanges, which are typically derived solely from earnings.

 REITs can offer tax advantages.
 For instance, qualified REITs that meet Internal Revenue Service requirements can deduct distributions paid to shareholders from corporate taxable income, avoiding double taxation.
 The REIT must also distribute at least 90 percent of its taxable income to shareholders annually.
 These distributions are taxable to the extent of any ordinary income and capital gains included in the distribution, according to FINRA’s recent investor alert.